nabihach/ConvGenVisMo/README.md

 # Dataset
 Dataset is available in `dataset` directory.
 A `dataset.jsonl` file containing all the conversations with respective labels and images can be found in `dataset/images`.

-We are immensely grateful to the following individuals who graciously assisted us by sharing their captured photographs.
+We express our gratitude to the following individuals who generously contributed by sharing their captured photographs with us.
 We extend our sincerest thanks for their invaluable support.

 [Dr. Maryam Tavakkoli](https://instagram.com/tavakkoli56?igshid=MzRlODBiNWFlZA==),
 [Dr. Mahdie Niknezhad](https://instagram.com/doctor_niknezhad_atfal?igshid=MzRlODBiNWFlZA==),